 At BU, I am a part of the growing stars-disks-exoplanets bloc.
-I am collaborating with Prof. Andrew West and his group, complimenting their work on M dwarfs in a Galactic context by focusing on transiting exoplanets orbiting nearby M dwarfs.
+I am collaborating with Prof. Andrew West and his group, complementing their work on M dwarfs in a Galactic context by focusing on transiting exoplanets orbiting nearby M dwarfs.
 I am also collaborating with Prof. Dan Clemens to develop novel applications for the Mimir instrument on the 72-inch Perkins Telescope at Lowell Observatory, and I am developing new instrumentation for the recently-completed 4.3-meter Discovery Channel Telescope.

 Caltech and Harvard